KoenZomers/OneDriveAPI/README.md

 ![](./Images/SolutionExplorer.png)

-To get an instance to a OneDrive or OneDrive for Business through the Microsoft Graph API using Azure AD v2.0, simply use:
+To get an instance to a OneDrive or OneDrive for Business through the Microsoft Graph API using Azure AD v2.0 (recommended), simply use:

 ```C#
 KoenZomers.OneDrive.Api oneDrive = new OneDriveGraphApi(applicationId);
 ```

-To get an instance to a OneDrive Consumer account, simply use:
+OR to get an instance to a OneDrive Consumer account, simply use:

 ```C#
 KoenZomers.OneDrive.Api oneDrive = new OneDriveConsumerApi(clientId, clientSecret);
 ```

-To get an instance to a OneDrive for Business account, simply use:
+OR to get an instance to a OneDrive for Business account, simply use:

 ```C#
 KoenZomers.OneDrive.Api oneDrive = new OneDriveForBusinessO365Api(clientId, clientSecret);